 Schoolwide Program Plan for Robinson Elementary School

-In accordance with the Title I Program requirements, the Robinson Planning and Review Team met on Thursday, May 15, 2019 to discuss strategies to address school needs.
+In accordance with the Title I Program requirements, the Robinson Planning and Review Team will meet on May 25, 2022 to discuss strategies to address school needs.
 Parents/Guardians are encouraged to contact the building principal if they are interested in being a part of this team.

-As part of the Title I Schoowide plan, Robinson provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.
+As part of the Title I Schoolwide plan, Robinson provides supplemental instruction through the Math and Reading Specialists in grades K-5 using pull-out and push-in delivery.

 The Raytown School District participates in Professional Learning Communities, utilizes Schoolwide Positive Behavior Support and has a comprehensive Response to Intervention Plan.
-In addition, Summer Learning Academy has been created to address the needs of students performing below grade level.
+Moreover, Summer School provides additional interventions for students needing support in reading and math.

 Methods and instructional strategies strengthen the academic program in the school.
 The general education teacher utilizes the district adopted core curriculum programs.
 In addition, differentiated instruction is practiced by the classroom teacher in preparing lessons that address the needs of the students within the class.
 It is the primary instruction provided to all students.
 If a student does not make adequate progress, more intensive, explicit instruction and intervention happen in small flexible group settings.

 Summer programs are offered to all students during the regular June summer school session.
 Additional instruction is offered to students identified as below grade level in grades 1-5.
 Summer curriculum is designed to complement the curriculum during the school year and provides additional enrichment in STEM areas.